SpoonX/useuses/README.md

 ### Out (--out, -o)
 Using this option you can tell useuses where to write the built file to.

+### Search (--search, -s)
+This option allows you to specify custom search paths; places for the module to look for your dependencies.

+Example:

+`useuses -i simple/main.js -o examples/simple/dist/built.js -s examples -w`

+Will now find `simple/main.js` and will also use the path `examples` for nested dependencies.

 ### Wrap (--wrap, -w)
 Setting this to true, will instruct useuses to wrap the built code in a self-invoking function.